Stock Market Crash: History, Causes, and What to Do When Markets Fall

 Conclusion

-Stock market crashes are terrifying when you're living through one.
+Whether you call it a stock market crash, a share market fall, or just “the market is down” — it's terrifying when you're living through one.
 The headlines scream doom, your portfolio is red, and everyone on social media is predicting the end of the financial world.

 But history tells a different story.
-The Sensex has survived the Harshad Mehta scam, the dot-com bust, the Global Financial Crisis, a global pandemic, and now a Middle Eastern war.
+The Sensex has survived the Harshad Mehta scam, the dot-com bust, the Global Financial Crisis, a global pandemic, and now a Middle Eastern war compounded by a corporate governance shock at India’s largest private bank.
 Every time, it fell hard.
 Every time, it recovered and made new highs.

 The informed investor doesn't celebrate crashes — but they don't fear them either.
 They continue their SIPs, look for quality at discounted prices, and most importantly, they don't panic sell.

 If the March 2026 crash has you worried, look at the data in this article.
-Then take a deep breath, check your portfolio fundamentals, and make a plan — not a panic decision.
+With the Sensex down 15%+ YTD, the rupee at 93.71, and crude at $112–$115 — the fundamentals of India’s economy remain sound.
+Take a deep breath, check your portfolio fundamentals, and make a plan — not a panic decision.

 Track 52-week lows and discover undervalued stocks on Rupeezy.
 Start or continue your SIPs — especially during crashes — to build long-term wealth.